Notice of Pre-AIA or AIA Status

 Regarding claim 17, Ernström discloses the method wherein the first plurality of reference signal measurement values include a time of arrival of at least one reference signal in a round trip time signal exchange ([0009] In NR Rel.
 16, the following UE measurements are specified: DL reference signal time different (“RSTD”); multi-cell UE Rx-Tx Time Difference measurement; and DL PRS reference signal received power (“RSRP”).
 DL RSTD can allow for, for example, DL TDOA positioning.
 Multi cell UE Rx-Tx Time Difference measurement can allow for multi cell RTT measurements.).

-Regarding claim 18, Ernström discloses the method wherein the indication of at least the first receive timing error group and the indication of at least the first set of transmit timing error groups is received via a long term evolution positioning protocol or a radio resource control message ([0171] In one embodiment the TX TEG is included in a NR multi-RTT measurement report together with a UE RX-TX time difference measurement coupled to the SRS transmission.
+Regarding claim 18, Ernström discloses the method, wherein obtaining the indication of the subset of the plurality of TEGs comprises: receiving a long term evolution positioning protocol or a radio resource control message comprising the indication of the subset of the plurality of TEGs ([0171] In one embodiment the TX TEG is included in a NR multi-RTT measurement report together with a UE RX-TX time difference measurement coupled to the SRS transmission.
 In another embodiment the TX TEG assigned to the SRS transmission is reported in a separate LPP message.).

 Regarding claim 20, Ernström discloses an apparatus, comprising: